niko-dunixi/git-openssl-shellscript/README.md

 That being said, it is experimental.
 Use at your own peril.
 If things go south, just purge all git and re-install or use the regular shellscript

 ## For both scripts
-Compiling and running the tests to ensure functionailty are long.
-To save time, pass the ```-skiptests``` argument to the script you run.
+Compiling and running the tests to ensure functionailty can take a significant portion of time.
+Pass the ```-skiptests``` argument to the script you run.
 Tests will be skipped and the script will procede without them.